GBATZOLIS/MSDiff/README.md

 Instructions:

 All the information for every experiment is stored in configurational python files.
 We used the ml_collections python library for constructing the configurational files.
-Once you have re-written the relevant sections of the configuration file you can simply train or test the written configuration using the following command:
+Once you have re-written the relevant sections of the configuration you can simply train or test the configuration using the following command:

 python -m main.py --mode train or test --config path_to_config